-A: You’re not getting my point, there is no point for you to do a MBA, just run your company, you’re good at it, why become manager?
+A: You’re not getting my point, there is no point for you to do an MBA, just run your company, you’re good at it, why become a manager?

 M: Sir, as an MBA, I would learn to better manage myself, my company, my team.
-He looks somewhat satisfied, looks towards other professor.
-There is a silence for sometime.
+He looks somewhat satisfied, looks towards other professors.
+There is a silence for some time.
 I intervene.

 P1: What business?